dldl/sphinx-server/README.md

 docker run -itd -v "$(pwd)":/web -u $(id -u):$(id -g) -p 35729:35729 -p 8000:8000 --name sphinx-server dldl/sphinx-server
 ```

 The web server will be listening on port `8000`.
-Of course, you can change it to
+You should not change it or autobuild
-your needs.
+will no longer works.
 All the files in the current directory will be mount in the
 container.
 A websocket will be listening on port `35729` to automatically
 refresh the pages after a change.